ansible/ansible-dev-tools/docs/getting-started/building-collection.md

 - Once you have completed writing the playbook that uses the newly collection module, saving the file will automatically run ansible-lint on the playbook.

-- With its integration in the extension, ansible-lint can detect mistakes, such as incorrect option values and missing required options, along with other rules for ansible best practices by providing feedback in the editor (red and yellow sqigly lines) and it the `Problems` tab in the vscode.
+- With its integration in the extension, ansible-lint can detect mistakes, such as incorrect option values and missing required options, along with other rules for ansible best practices by providing feedback in the editor (red and yellow squiggly lines) and it the `Problems` tab in the vscode.

 ![ansible-lint](../media/ansible-lint.gif)